blues/app-accelerators/15-greenhouse-monitor/README.md

 #### Arduino IDE - Compiling/Uploading

-To compile and upload the power monitoring firmware, open the sketch at [`firmware/greenhouse/greenhouse.ino`](firmware/greenhouse/greenhouse.ino) from this repo.
+To compile and upload the app firmware, open the sketch at [`firmware/greenhouse/greenhouse.ino`](firmware/greenhouse/greenhouse.ino) in the Arduino IDE.

 ### Configuring the ProductUID

-Before uploading the firmware to Swan, you should set the `ProductUID` to correspond to the project you created in [Notehub setup](#notehub) earlier.
+Before uploading the app firmware, you should set the `ProductUID` to correspond to the project you created in [Notehub setup](#notehub) earlier.

 There are two ways to configure the `ProductUID`, either using the in-browser terminal to send a request to the Notecard, or by editing the firmware source code.
 For more details on what the `ProductUID` is and how it set it please see [this guide](https://dev.blues.io/notehub/notehub-walkthrough/#finding-a-productuid).

 #### Using the In-browser terminal

-1. Connect the Notecarrier to your computer using a micro USB cable.
+1. Connect the Notecarrier to your computer using a micro-USB cable.
 2. Launch the in-browser terminal at [blues.dev](https://dev.blues.io/notecard-playground/)
 3. Click the "USB Notecard" button under "Connect a Notecard".
 4. Select the Notecard to connect to and click "Connect".